snakerabbit/meteorite/README.md

 * MapBox API for rendering global map and geographic information
 * P5 and D3 for data representation

 ## Future Direction
+* Add a 3D rendering of the globe using WebGL
+* Add zoom and scrolling functionality to the MapBox API